apache/tomcat/modules/openssl-java17/README.md

 Find include paths using `gcc -xc -E -v -`, on Fedora it is `/usr/lib/gcc/x86_64-redhat-linux/11/include`.
-Edit `openssl-tomcat.conf` accordingly.
+Edit `openssl-tomcat.conf` accordingly to set the appropriate path.

 ```
 export JAVA_HOME=<pathto_jdk17_with_jextract>
 $JAVA_HOME/bin/jextract @openssl-tomcat.conf openssl.h
 ```

-The code included was generated for OpenSSL 1.1.1.
-As long as things remain API compatible, this will still work.
+The code included was generated using OpenSSL 1.1.1.
+As long as things remain API compatible, the generated code will still work.

 The `openssl-tomcat.conf` will generate a trimmed down OpenSSL API.
 When developing new features, the full API can be generated instead using: